tannewt/wa-law.org/bill/2023-24/sb/5128/README.md

 Testifying:
 * Steve Rosen
 * Brittany Gregory - [Administrative Office of the Courts](/org/administrative_office_of_the_courts/)
-* Larry  Shannon - Washington State Association for Justice
+* 💵Larry Shannon - Washington State Association for Justice
 * Rebecca Glasgow - Gender and Justice Commission

 #### 15 👎 - Con